robmoore-i/Learnification/README.md

 - Use empty-list UX pattern for creating learning items, rather than having default ones.

-- Integration test coverage across the most important journeys.
+- UI test coverage across the most important journeys.

 ### Minor

-- Injectable components for use in integration tests
+- Injectable components for use in Android tests

-- Meaningful unit tests

 - Unit test coverage